phillipj/node-plex-api/Readme.md

 ## Changelog

+### v3.0.0
+- Change xml2json to xml2js by @OverloadUT

+#### BREAKING CHANGE

+Some of URIs on the Plex Server responds with XML instead of JSON.
+Previous versions of plex-api used xml2json to translate between XML to JSON.
+We have now replaced xml2json with xml2js which might result in a different JSON format when requesting URIs responding with XML.

+Please see the documentation of (xml2json)[https://github.com/buglabs/node-xml2json] and (xml2js)[https://github.com/Leonidas-from-XIV/node-xml2js] for more details about their differences.

 ### v2.5.0
 - Updated the readme to explain each of the X-Plex headers by @OverloadUT
 - The X-Plex headers are now sent on every request by @OverloadUT